 You can find an example under “Why do I have to enter ALG 1 in the tax return?”

-Even if you are unemployed, your marital status determines your tax class.
+Even if you are unemployed, your marital status is one of the defining factors of your tax class.
 If you are single, tax class I is the right one, single parents can apply for a change to tax class 2, and for jointly assessed persons (e.g. married persons), tax classes IV, III + V or IV with a factor are possible.
 Tax class 6 is generally excluded for persons who are unemployed.

 If you receive unemployment benefit 1, you are generally obliged to file a tax return.
 The reason for this is that the tax office may demand an additional payment.